Yeung-SY/Data-Analysis-with-R/README.md

 # Data-Analysis-with-R
-Analysis of a pilot study
+Analysis of a pilot study.
 Applied statistical tests on psychological data using dplyr package